patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 - Avoid long paragraphs.

 ### Accessibility spectrum

 While there are a few main accessibility needs, it is not an exhaustive list.
 Often the “Persona Spectrum”, coined by [Microsoft](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf), can be used to understand related mismatches and motivations across a spectrum of permanent, temporary, and situational scenarios.

-While accessibility tends to focus on those with permanent disabilities, everyone benefits from accessible products.
-For example:
+While accessibility tends to focus on those with permanent disabilities, everyone benefits from accessible products:

 - Accessible content supports better comprehension across language fluency and literacy levels.
-- Alternative text (alt text) makes images accessible to users with low bandwidth connections or with older technologies that can’t load the images.
+- Alternative text (alt text) makes images accessible to users with low bandwidth connections or older technologies that can’t load the images.
-- Closed captioning benefits those in crowded areas and, those learning how to read, and those learning a new language,
+- Closed captioning benefits those in crowded areas, those learning how to read, and those learning a new language.

-Accessibility takes all users into account.
+Accessibility takes **all users** into account.

 <p className="ws-p pf-v5-u-screen-reader">
   The following image shows how accessibility is a spectrum.
 Different kinds of cognitive and physical impairments impact how users interact with products.
 All levels of impairment should be considered when building accessible products.